vfarcic/vfarcic.github.io/ms-workshop/README.md

 He often speaks at community gatherings and conferences.

-He wrote "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices" and ""Test-Driven Java Development" books.
+He wrote "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices" and "Test-Driven Java Development" books.

 Contact Details: